Haworthiopsis attenuata (Haw.) G.D.Rowley

 Native to South Africa (Eastern Cape).

 Haworthiopsis attenuata, formerly known as Haworthia attenuata, is an attractive, low-growing succulent that forms rosettes of fleshy, dark green leaves with white tubercles.
 It offsets readily to form clumps.
-The rosettes grow up to up to 6 inches (15 cm) tall and up to 5 inches (12.5 cm) in diameter.
+The rosettes grow up to 6 inches (15 cm) tall and up to 5 inches (12.5 cm) in diameter.
 Flowers are white with green veins and appear on up to 16 inches (40 cm) tall inflorescences, typically from spring to fall, but indoors, they can blossom at any time of the year.

 The specific epithet "attenuata" is taken from the Latin "attenuatus," meaning "tapered," referring to the leaves that narrow gradually to the tip.